-In the field of quantum metrology \cite{Metro1,Metro2,Metro3,Metro4,Metro5}, illumination is the process to detect a target with low reflectivity encapsulated in a noisy thermal background \cite{GIllu,GIllu4,Illu2}.
-In particular, a probe signal is sent towards the target and its presence or absence is inferred by analyzing the reflected beam.
-In quantum illumination (QI) \cite{Lloyd,Shapiro-rev,TrepsArxiv,Illu22,Illu3,Illu4,Illu5,Illu6,Illu7}, it was shown that the sensing capabilities of the target, modeled by a beam splitter (BS), can be improved by using entangled probes like two-mode squeezed vacuum (TMSV) state \cite{GIllu6,GIllu7,GIllu8,AsymmSqueeze,GIllu10}.
-In this situation, one mode of the entangled pair is used as the signal mode, while the other mode (acting as idler) is directly sent to the detector to be stored and measured jointly after the signal mode reflected from the beam splitter returns (see Fig. \ref{fig:schematic} for schematics of the protocol).
-In this context, it was also shown that the initial shared entangled state between the signal and the idler modes still remains beneficial even in presence of loss and noise, which can destroy the resource \cite{NonEntAdv,EntGone,EntReact}.
-Moreover, the idler mode needs to be stored until the time the signal returns which significantly reduces the range of QI since the storage of the idler for a longer duration is difficult \cite{IdlerStorage}.
-For the classical illumination protocol using coherent states, homodyne detection turns out to be the optimal one \cite{DoubleHomodyne} while for the Gaussian QI, more involved detection schemes are required to extract the quantum advantage, predicted theoretically \cite{Homo,GIllu3,GIllu2,GIllu5,GIllu9,Neyman-Pearson,HardDetection,Detect,Detect2}.
-Finally, unlike other quantum devices, it is not yet clear whether quantum correlations, especially entanglement content of the initial Gaussian state is responsible for quantum advantage in the illumination process \cite{MoreThanEnt,MoreThanEnt2,MoreThanEnt3,MoreThanEnt4,MoreThanEnt5,MoreThanEnt6,AsymmSqueeze}.
+In the field of quantum metrology \cite{Metro1,Metro2,Metro3,Metro4,Metro5}, illumination is the process of detecting a target with low reflectivity encapsulated in a noisy thermal background \cite{GIllu,GIllu4,Illu2}.
+In particular, a probe signal is sent toward the target, and its presence or absence is inferred by analyzing the reflected beam.
+In quantum illumination (QI) \cite{Lloyd,Shapiro-rev,TrepsArxiv,Illu22,Illu3,Illu4,Illu5,Illu6,Illu7, Nair_Optica_2020, Shi_arXiv_2022}, it was shown that the sensing capabilities, for a target modeled by a beam splitter (BS), can be improved by using entangled probes like the two-mode squeezed vacuum (TMSV) state \cite{GIllu6,GIllu7,GIllu8,AsymmSqueeze,GIllu10}.
+In this situation, one mode of the entangled pair is used as the signal mode, while the other mode (acting as idler) is directly sent to the detector to be stored and measured jointly after the signal mode reflected from the beam splitter returns (see Fig. \ref{fig:schematic} for a schematic of the protocol).
+In this context, it was also shown that the initial shared entangled state comprising the signal and the idler modes still remains beneficial even in the presence of loss and noise, which can destroy the resource \cite{NonEntAdv,EntGone,EntReact}.
+Moreover, the idler mode needs to be stored until the time the signal returns, which significantly reduces the range of QI since the storage of the idler for a longer duration is difficult \cite{IdlerStorage}.
+For the classical illumination protocol using coherent states, homodyne detection turns out to be the optimal one \cite{DoubleHomodyne} while for the Gaussian QI, more involved detection schemes are required to extract the quantum advantage which has been predicted theoretically \cite{Homo,GIllu3,GIllu2,GIllu5,GIllu9,Neyman-Pearson,HardDetection,Detect,Detect2}.
+Finally, unlike other quantum devices, it is not yet clear whether quantum correlations, especially the entanglement content of the initial Gaussian state are responsible for quantum advantage in the illumination process \cite{MoreThanEnt,MoreThanEnt2,MoreThanEnt3,MoreThanEnt4,MoreThanEnt5,MoreThanEnt6,AsymmSqueeze}.